Md. Akhtaruzzaman: Career

-Quota reform and attack on house
+From 2015 to 2016, Akhtaruzzaman was the Chairman of the Department of Arabic at the University of Dhaka.
+From June 2016 to September 2017, Akhtaruzzaman was the Pro-Vice Chancellor of the University of Dhaka.
+He was a council member of the Asiatic Society of Bangladesh.
+In 2016, he became the Vice-President of the Bangladesh Itihas Parishad.
+In 2017, he was made a presidium board member of Bangladesh-Russia Moitry Samity.
+In September 2017, he was appointed the Vice-Chancellor of the University of Dhaka replacing Professor AAMS Arefin Siddique.
+Following his appointment, 11 provost and members of the proctorial body resigned.

-A group of terrorist attacked and vandalized the historic Vice Chancellor's house of the University of Dhaka on 9 April 2018 at around 1-2:20am, and destroyed doors, windows and glasses historic furniture of the building, looted valuable belongings and historic artifacts, and burned car, households and many other materials.
+The official residence of Vice Chancellor of the University of Dhaka was attacked on 9 April 2018 at around 1-2:20am, and destroyed doors, windows and glasses historic furniture of the building, looted valuable belongings and historic artifacts, and burned car, households and many other materials.
 The attack took place while the movement for "Quota Reform" in the public service recruitment examination was happening at the University Campus.
 Masked attackers verbally abused and tried to attack the vice chancellor.
 Later, a group of students along with some teachers protested the attack and rescued the vice chancellor.

-There has been some controversy regarding the attack on 9 April as one opposition party leader alleged that the attack was carried out to divert the quota-reform movement to different direction.
+There has been some controversy regarding the attack on 9 April as the Bangladesh Nationalist Party, the opposition party leader alleged that the attack was carried out to divert the quota-reform movement to different direction.

 On 11 April 2018 when Prime Minister of Bangladesh Sheikh Hasina announced in the parliament that all sorts of quota will be scrapped from public service, Akhtaruzzaman also expressed solidarity with the Quota Reform Movement.
 However, on 8 July 2018, during the second phase of Quota Reform Protests, he compared the mode of activities of quota reform protesters with that of Islamist militant outfits, which was questioned by human rights activists and international political analysts.
 Following the agitations of students, Akhtaruzzaman ordered a bar on the entry of general people to Dhaka University campus which was criticized heavily by the Supreme Court Bar Association of Bangladesh.

-Works
+In May 2025, an attempted murder case was filed against Akhtaruzzaman over a student of Alia Madrasa getting injured in Old Dhaka during protests against Prime Minister Sheikh Hasina in August 2024.